SHEEP 201

 Housing for sheep

-• Housing needs for sheep vary by climate, lambing season, and preferences of the shepherd.
-If lambing will occur during periods of inclement weather, more elaborate housing is generally required.
+Housing needs for sheep vary by climate, season(s) of lambing, and management preferences of the shepherd.
+If lambing will occur during periods of inclement weather, more elaborate housing is usually required.
 If lambing will occur on pasture during periods of mild weather, simple shelters may be all that is needed.

-Lambing percentages are higher when shed lambing is practiced.
-Housed sheep have lower nutritional requirements.
-Sheep raised outside have fewer respiratory problems.
+Lambing percentages are usually higher when shed lambing is practiced.
+Housed sheep have lower nutritional requirements, whereas sheep kept outside have fewer respiratory problems.

-Most operations need facilities where they can store feed, bedding, and equipment.
+In addition, most operations need facilities where they can store feed, bedding, and equipment.
 Hay stored in a barn or shed will maintain its quality better than hay that is stored outside, even if the hay is covered.
-Equipment will last longer if it is housed under roof.
+Equipment will last longer if it is housed under a roof.
+An area is needed to quarantine new animals and keep sick ones.
+Separate housing is often needed for rams.

 Sheep facilities do not need to be built new.
-Old dairy, swine, and poultry barns make good sheep-raising facilities.
+Old dairy, swine, and poultry barns can be converted to housing for sheep.
 Many facilities can be remodeled to accommodate sheep raising.
+Many universities and provincial governments have building plans for sheep facilities.

 Site location